JamiKettunen/chimera-libhybris/DEBUGGING.md

 or `lxc-android` fails to start), consult their respective logs under `/var/log/` (enabling log storage on-disk as needed without USB access)

+Android `/init` itself will log to `dmesg`, `logcat` could be interesting too when the container is still running.

 See also `lxc-checkconfig` to ensure you're running the expected kernel config and that your changes are valid.